Meta Program Meaning

 While some sorting preferences apply to us overall, they are not necessarily the same in all areas of our lives.
 For instance, we may sort, process and perceive differently at work than we do at home.
-Meta programs evolved as a way to explain how individuals with the same sequence of representational systems could end up with different results.
+Meta preferences or programs evolved as a way to explain how we as individuals with the same sequence of representational systems can end up with different results.

 We may even code our experiences in an habitual way.
 Imagine how differently your life would seem if you coded experiences in black and white rather than full vivid color.
 In this way, certain submodalities can become a kind of metaprogram.

-If we wanted to model this person’s expertise, we would additionally need to know something about how she perceives that something is wrong, and how she sorts for solutions.
+If we wanted to model this person’s expertise, or help find a better strategy we would also need to know something about how she perceives that something is wrong, and how she sorts for solutions.

-Our ways of filtering and perceiving can often interfere or sabotage our outcomes.
-Because Meta programs are processes rather than traits, we can alter them.
+Our ways of filtering and perceiving can often interfere with or sabotage our outcomes.
+Because our filtering programs are processes rather than traits, we can alter them.